Here’s What Remote Workers Should Know About RDP Security

 Restrict access

-Not everyone has to have access to HR files, accounting information, etc. This reduces the risk of unauthorized access of remote desktop services during an RDP session.
+When the system administrator sets up profiles, ensure that only the people who need access to certain areas have access.
+Not everyone has to have access to HR files, accounting information, etc. This reduces the risk of unauthorized access to remote desktop services during an RDP session.

 Restrict login attempts